bruno-garcia/cloudflare-dynamic-dns/README.md

 Install [.NET 5](http://dot.net/)

 Build and publish it in release mode.
 These instructions describe a [self-contained](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained) app so you don't need to install the .NET runtime in the target machine.
-It's just like a native executable:
+It's just a native executable:

 `dotnet publish -c release -r osx-x64`